Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 in a Modal GUI, functional division is over time.
 At any given time, one mode is painting to the entire screen, and at different times, different operational modes are running the UI.
-The advantage of a Modal kybd-only GUI is that it is simpler to design and simpler to use.
+The advantage of a Modal GUI is that it is simpler to design and simpler to use.
 Engineering apps such as CAD tools and developer tools that involve a lot of app-user interaction benefit most from Modal UIs.
 This is a source-code toolkit in the sense that this file can be edited to produce an app,